Protect your business online

-If you use point-of-sale networks to conduct business, it is vital that you follow security best practice and make every effort to protect your terminals and software.
+If you use point-of-sale networks to conduct business, it is vital that you follow security best practices and make every effort to protect your terminals and software.

 How to protect your Point-of-Sale station and network

-Best advice on securing your PoS environment is to use a multiple layer of protection.
+The best advice on securing your PoS environment is to use multiple layers of protection.
 For example:

 - Use strong passwords - replace the default user name and password after installation and change passwords on a regular basis.

 - Update your PoS software - install security upgrades and patches to keep your systems protected against known bugs and vulnerabilities.

 - Install firewall and anti-virus software - see common cyber security measures.